Ken7281/Virtual_Machines-Creation-And-Usage/README.md

 Select WindowsX 64 installer and install onto the virtual machine.
 ![Downloading Wireshark onto the VM](https://github.com/Ken7281/Virtual_Machines-Creation-And-Usage/assets/142465932/0a337839-7efe-4b21-ab9d-5afb1da3a140)

 On the second virtual machine scroll down to find the private IP Address.
+Which is 10.0.0.5
 ![Private IP Address Of VM2](https://github.com/Ken7281/Virtual_Machines-Creation-And-Usage/assets/142465932/75a62686-d853-436f-aa0e-7b82dbd67f12)

 Open the wireshark app from the start menu and click on the blue fin to start the analysis process.